msalemor/sk-rag-pattern/README.md

 ### 2.0 Grounding

+### 2.1 Searching

 During this stage, the user submits a query using the `frontend`.
 The `frontend`, in turn, sends a POST request to the server's `/api/gpt/query` endpoint.
 The API vectorizes the query and compares this vector against each chunk in the vector database.

+### 2.2 Prompt Augmentation

 Those chunks having a high relevance are returned and used to augment the prompt together with the initial query.
 The POST query payload carries a response limit and minimum relevance helpful to more or less chunks with higher or lower relevance.

 <hr/>